-Replication Server security information

-This section explains how to fill out the "Replication Server security information" section of the worksheet.
-See Chapter 8 "Managing Replication Server Security" in the Replication Server Administration Guide Volume 1, for more information on security, and Chapter 5, "Secure Sockets Layer" on page 59 in this book for information specific to configuring SSL.
+Replication Server security information This section explains how to fill out the "Replication Server security information" section of the worksheet.
+See Chapter 8 "Managing Replication Server Security" in the Replication Server Administration Guide Volume 1, for more information on security, and Chapter 5, "Secure Sockets Layer" in this book for information specific to configuring SSL.